Manipal Museum of Anatomy and Pathology (MAP)

 Billed as one of the largest in Asia, the museum boasts of over 3,000 specimens and samples of things anatomical, including the skulls of an elephant and a whale, and the long skeleton of a King Cobra.

 Dr. SS Godbole, the first Anatomy Professor of Kasturba Medical College, had a passion for preservation.
-His techniques of careful dissection, processing and mounting of anatomical specimens are followed even today.
-It was under his watch that the museum opened it's doors to the public in 1954, with over 650 specimens from his own collection.
+His techniques of careful dissection, processing, and mounting anatomical specimens are followed even today.
+It was under his watch that the museum opened its doors to the public in 1954, with over 650 specimens from his collection.

 Revamped and renamed as the Manipal Museum of Anatomy and Pathology in November 2012, the sprawling Anatomy section houses well-preserved specimens of the human body from head to toe, and everything in between.
 A section on comparative anatomy houses the skeletons of various other animals, and carefully crafted models and charts augment the entire experience.

 The Pathology Museum, which displays diseased body parts and organs, has a popular section on life-style related diseases, and their impact on the human body.
-Work has also begun on a digital or virtual museum.
+Work to convert it into a digital or virtual museum is completed and is available on the intranet.